Air Fryer Recipe

 Method

-- Spread chocolate hazelnut spread on 4 slices of brioche bread and top with remaining slices to make sandwiches.
+- Spread chocolate hazelnut spread over 4 slices of brioche bread, then top with the remaining slices to make sandwiches.

-- Cut each sandwich into quarters to create bite-sized pieces.
+- Cut each sandwich into quarters to make bite-sized pieces.

-- In a bowl, whisk together eggs, milk, vanilla extract, sugar, cinnamon, and salt.
+- In a bowl, whisk together the eggs, milk, vanilla extract, sugar, cinnamon, and salt.

 - Grease the air fryer basket with butter or oil spray.

-- Dip each brioche bite into the egg mixture, ensuring all sides are coated.
+- Dip each brioche bite into the egg mixture, making sure all sides are coated.

-- Place bites in the air fryer basket in a single layer.
+- Arrange the bites in the air fryer basket in a single layer.

-- Remove from air fryer, dust with powdered sugar, and serve with fresh berries if desired.
+- Remove from the air fryer, dust with powdered sugar, and serve with fresh berries if desired.

 Why this works in an air fryer